 Subtraction for Idaho College Savings Program

 If you contribute to an IDeal account, you can claim an Idaho income tax deduction for your contribution of up to $6,000 per year or $12,000 if you're married and file a joint return.
-Claim the deduction on Idaho Form 39R (for Idaho residents), or Form 39NR (for nonresidents and part-year residents of Idaho).
+Claim the deduction on Idaho Form 39R (for Idaho residents), or Form 39NR (for nonresidents and part-year Idaho residents).

 You only get the deduction if you file an Idaho income tax return.
-For a contribution to be deductible for a taxable year, you must make it on or before December 31 of that calendar year.
+You must make a contribution on or before December 31 of a calendar year for it to be deductible in that taxable year.
 You can't take the contribution as a federal income tax deduction.
 Neither Idaho nor the federal government will tax the amount the account earns while the funds remain in the account.
 Contributions to a 529 program administered by a state other than Idaho aren't eligible for a deduction on the Idaho return.

-A qualified withdrawal is used to pay for the following qualified expenses (see IRC 529(e)(3)):
+A qualified withdrawal can pay for the following qualified expenses (see IRC 529(e)(3)):

-- Expenses for special needs services needed by a special needs beneficiary that are incurred in connection with enrollment or attendance at an eligible educational institution.
+- Expenses for special-needs services for a special-needs beneficiary that are incurred in connection with enrollment or attendance at an eligible educational institution.

-- Expenses for room and board that are incurred by students who are enrolled at least half-time.
-The expense for room and board qualifies only to the extent that it isn't more than the greater of the following two amounts.
+- Expenses for room and board for students who are enrolled at least half-time.
+The expenses for room and board qualify only to the extent that they aren't more than the greater of the following two amounts:

-- The actual amount charged if the student is residing in housing owned or operated by the eligible educational institution.
-You may need to contact the eligible educational institution for qualified room and board costs.
+- The actual amount charged if the student is residing in housing that the eligible educational institution owns or operates.
+You might need to contact the eligible educational institution for qualified room and board costs.

-- The purchase of computer or related peripheral equipment, computer software, or internet access and related services if used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible educational institution.
+- The purchase of computer or related peripheral equipment, computer software, or internet access and related services, if the beneficiary primarily will use them during any of the years the beneficiary is enrolled at an eligible educational institution.
 (This doesn't include expenses for computer software for sports, games, or hobbies unless the software is predominantly educational in nature.)